actionml/cluster-setup/universal-recommender-tuning.md

 The default settings of the UR are good for many purposes but getting optimum results may require tuning and at very least many users will wish to know the meaning of the various tuning params.

 ##UR Parameters
-Let's start with the full parameter set:
+Let's start with the full parameter set for the training and query.
+Together they have all the accessible tuning parameters.

 ###Complete Parameter Set